 But the Supreme Being's Hands are part of Him.
 They are non-separable from Him.
 They are eternally one of His parts, and because of that, they have eternal power.
 When God does something with His Hands, He does that.
 This is why many will say "in God's Hands" when they mean something or someone is dependent upon God.

 It is the same with God's Name.
-God's Holy Names are part of God.
+His Names are part of Him.
 They are non-separable from Him.

-This means that when we invoke God's Holy Names - praising, singing, chanting or otherwise calling out God's Name with sincerity and humility - we can connect with God.
-Because He is present within His Holy Name.
+This means that when we praise God and invoke His Name with sincerity and humility - we can connect with Him.
+Because He is present within His Name.

 This is a spiritual concept that is difficult for the human mind to conceive.
 The human mind takes in so many sensory things, and processes them like a machine.
 So a sound or a vision that is spiritual cannot be distinguished by the mind by itself.

-But if we trust Jesus' teachings and the teachings of the Prophets, and God's own statements, we can know that His Holy Names have spiritual power.
-By calling out God's Names in praise, prayer, chant, song or otherwise - with sincerity and respect - we bring God's personal presence.
+But if we trust Jesus' teachings and the teachings of the Prophets, and God's own statements, we can know that His Names have spiritual power.
+By calling out His Name with sincerity and respect we bring His personal presence.

 This is precisely what Jesus is talking about when he says:

-Any of us have this ability to glorify and praise God's Holy Names.
+Any of us have this ability to glorify and praise God's Names.
 God has many names - praised and documented by countless loving servants who have loved Him since time immemorial.
 God is not limited to one or two Names.
-He is the Supreme Being!
-He has an unlimited number of names (here are just a few).
-And we don't have to be a member of any particular sect or religion to praise God's Holy Names.
-We can glorify any of God's Names with sincerity, humility and reverence - quietly, loudly and any manner in between - and it will gradually cleanse our self-centered consciousness, and reunite us with our own personal relationship with God - bringing us our own oneness of love with Him.
+He is the Supreme Being, and we can approach Him by praising His Name.

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 (Matt.
 22:37-38)

-*Here is the translation of this verse of Jesus' prayer from the Gospels of Jesus:
+*Here is the translation of this verse of Jesus' prayer from the Lost Gospels of Jesus: